 Anastasia Beverly Hills Tinted Brow Gel, $40 from Sephora.

 #5 Define your eyes

-Instead of spending five to 20 minutes on the perfect winged liner, opt for an easy smudgy liner instead!
+Instead of spending five to 20 minutes on the perfect winged liner, opt for an easy smudgy liner instead.
 An easy way to get definition that’s really close to the lash line is to take an eyeliner pencil and fill in the gaps between your lashes, then smudge it out when you get to the outer corner of your eye.

 You can also line your lower waterline with an eye pencil if that suits you, though I find that using a beige colour is more flattering and daytime appropriate than a black waterline.
-Plus, it leaves you looking more awake!
+Plus, it leaves you looking more awake.

 #6 Double up with your highlighter/bronzer

-When I’m in a rush, I use bronzer as a light eye contour, and highlighter on my brow bone and inner corner of my eyes as well as the tops of my cheeks.
+When I’m in a rush, I use my bronzer as a light eye contour, and highlighter on my brow bone and inner corner of my eyes as well as the tops of my cheeks.
 I find that using one product for several areas of the face also ties the whole look together and somehow makes it appear more natural.

 If you’re not a fan of highlighting or bronzing, a dusting of blush will still give your face a hint of colour and some definition.
 As a general rule of thumb, it’s a good idea to always have some colour on your cheeks, even if you’re going minimal on the makeup.

 You can also use a strobing blush (shimmery blush) to streamline your routine since it deposits colour and shine onto your cheeks in one fell swoop.
 The Nars Blush in Unlawful adds a pretty wash of colour to your cheeks, along with a luminous glow.
 The induced shimmer helps it to strike the perfect balance between blush and highlighter.

 Now, go look a-mazing.